Paige raises $45M more to map the pathology of cancer using AI – TechCrunch

 And the dropping of the .AI in its name was also intentional, in part a reaction it seems to how much AI gets thrown around today.

-“Three is a fundamental misconception, which is thinking of AI as a product and not a technology,” said Grady.
+“There is a fundamental misconception, which is thinking of AI as a product and not a technology,” said Grady.
 “It’s a technology set that can allow you to do many things that could not have been done in the past, but you need to apply it in a meaningful way.
 Developing a good AI and putting that on the market will not cut it in terms of clinical adoption.”

 The funding round, Grady said, saw a lot of interest from strategic investors, although the company intentionally has stayed away from these.